find your perfect postgrad program

 What about the repayments?

-Government law masters loans in Northern Ireland
+Masters loans in Northern IrelandGovernment law masters loans in Northern Ireland

 What law students are eligible?

 Any law masters student can access student loans at any age in Northern Ireland, however, the Northern Irish Government only lends money to postgraduate masters students for tuition fees and does not fund PhD or Doctoral courses.
 This means that only LLM or masters courses in law qualify for Northern Irish Government funding and the student must be usually resident in Northern Ireland to be eligible.
-Applications are open to UK citizens, EU citizens and those with a permanent right to remain in the UK or who are refugees or dependent on someone with refugee status.
+Applications are open to UK citizens and those with a permanent right to remain in the UK or who are refugees or dependent on someone with refugee status.

 Where & when are LLM & postgraduate law loan applications made?

 Applications are made by the forms available on the Student Finance Northern Ireland website and they advertise here when their loan applications are accepted for that academic year.
 Students should ensure they make their application within nine months of starting their course to get the funding.
+You will need to reapply for your loan for each year of your course, though subsequent applications require less information.

 What about the repayments?

-How much can you borrow in a nutshell?
+masters loansHow much can you borrow in a nutshell?

 The amount you can borrow from the UK Government is different for nation to nation and is not related to the course fees – here’s a brief summary of what you can borrow.

-What are the interest rates for UK Government loans?
+masters loansWhat are the interest rates for UK Government loans?

 This table shows the interest rates you are expected to pay for a UK Government loan.